operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 kubectl create -f https://operatorhub.io/install/mariadb-operator-app.yaml
 ```

-- After installation, verify that your operator got successfully installed by executing the below command.
+- After installation, verify that your operator got successfully installed by executing the below command:

 ```execute
 kubectl get csv -n my-mariadb-operator-app
 ```

-Output:
+You will see a similar Output as below:

 ```
 NAME                      DISPLAY            VERSION   REPLACES                  PHASE